freedal96/DevOpsTask/README.md

 </head>
 <body>

-<h1>DevOpsTask - Part 1: Linux & Ansible Setup</h1>
+<h1>Part 1: Linux & Ansible Setup</h1>

 <p>This Ansible playbook prepares a single-node Ubuntu environment for container orchestration and CI/CD.
-It was tested on WSL Ubuntu with localhost inventory, but it can be adapted to a remote host by updating the inventory..</p>
+It was tested on WSL Ubuntu with localhost inventory, but it can be adapted to a remote host by updating the inventory.</p>

 ---